DRL-ORA: Distributional Reinforcement Learning with Online Risk Adaption: Methodology: DRL-ORA

 Thus, ensemble networks create $K$ network heads during training, each initialized with different parameters $\theta$, denoted by $\{\theta_i\}_{i=1}^K$.
 For each state-action pair $(s,\,a)$, these $K$ networks output $K$ different values $Q^{\theta_k}(s,\,a)$ for $k = 1, \ldots, K$.
 The distribution of $Q^{\theta_k}(s,\,a)$ is used to approximate the corresponding distribution of $\theta$, which represents the epistemic uncertainty at $(s,\,a)$.
 Formally, for each $(s,\,a)$, the ensemble networks generate $Q^{\theta_k}(s,\,a)$, and a distribution $Y$ maps $(s,\,a)$ to a uniform probability distribution supported on $\{Q^{\theta_k}(s,\,a)\}$, defined as: where $\delta\{z\}$ is the Dirac delta function at $z \in \mathbb{R}$.
 Thus, the epistemic uncertainty associated with $(s,\,a)$ is represented by the distribution $Y(s,\,a)$.
 At time step $t-1$ in the RL process, given the explored state-action pair $(s_{t-1},\,a_{t-1})$ and the epistemic uncertainty distribution $X_{t-1}(s,\,a)$ for each $(s,\,a)$, the epistemic uncertainty distribution $X_{t}(s,\,a)$ is updated asynchronously as

 where $Y(s_{t-1},\,a_{t-1})$ is the distribution generated by the ensemble networks.
 This distribution is supported by the $Q$-functions of each network, where each $Q$-value is computed as the quantile expectation over the return distribution (aleatoric uncertainty).
 It is important to note that the return distribution in each network is updated based on the output of its corresponding ensemble network.
-This ensures that the epistemic uncertainty is properly quantified and disentangled from the overall uncertainties.
+This ensures that the epistemic uncertainty is properly quantified and disentangled from the overall uncertainties. {{Appendix Figure~\ref{fig:ablation k} shows the tests on different ensemble size $K$.
+It demonstrates that the increase of ensemble network size does not exhibit a significant correlation with performance improvement.
+Both the time and memory overhead grow slightly faster than linear growth with $K$.
+With the default value of $K$, this overhead is not significant.}}

-We finally wrap-up the proposed algorithm -- \emph{Distributional RL with Online Risk Adaption (DRL-ORA)} in Algorithm 1.
+We finally wrap-up the proposed algorithm -- \emph{Distributional RL with Online {{Epistemic}} Risk Adaptation (DRL-ORA)} in Algorithm 1.
 In each period $t$, the epistemic uncertainty is estimated using ensemble networks, where the return distribution is updated based on the output of each ensemble network (Line 9).
-The historical epistemic uncertainties are then used to dynamically update the risk parameter through the proposed online non-convex learning method (Line 10), where Algorithm 2 will be introduced later.
+The historical epistemic uncertainties are then used to dynamically update the risk parameter through the proposed {{online non-convex learning method (Line 10-11)}}.
 The composite risk framework quantifies the combined effects of aleatory and epistemic risks by applying separate risk-awareness levels to the epistemic uncertainty and the return distribution (which implicitly captures aleatory uncertainty) using distortion functions $g_{\alpha}$ and $\beta$, respectively (Line 5 \& 7).
 The action is chosen to minimize the epistemic uncertainty risk under the latest estimation of the parameter (Line 5).